mcneel/developer.rhino3d.com/index.md

 # Welcome

 This site is the *future home* of developer.rhino3d.com.
 This is very much a Work In Progress.
 This website is [open source on GitHub](https://github.com/mcneel/developer-rhino3d-com).
-If you find errors or think a page could be improved, just click the “Edit page on GitHub” link beneath the page title (COMING SOON).
+If you find errors or think a page could be improved, just click the “Edit page on GitHub” link at the bottom of the page.
 See contributing to the website for more details.

 Rhino developer tools are royalty free and include support.